 \subsection{BiLipschitz equivalence to lattices}

 We now turn our attention to the question of mapping cut and project sets onto lattices with a biLipschitz map $\phi: \Lambda \to \Z^d$.
 If such a map exists, we say that $\Lambda$ is \emph{biLipschitz (BL) equivalent} to a lattice.
-The question of BL equivalence to lattices of relatively dense and uniformly discrete sets (\emph{separated nets}) is an old problem originating in geometry: Two metric spaces have separated nets that are BL equivalent to each other, then they are quasi-isometric.
+The question of BL equivalence to lattices of relatively dense and uniformly discrete sets (\emph{separated nets}) is an old problem originating in geometry: if two metric spaces have separated nets that are BL equivalent to each other, then they are quasi-isometric.
 Gromov \cite{G93} asked whether there are choices of separated nets in the same metric space that are not BL equivalent to each other.
-The constructions of Burago and Kleiner \cite{BK98} and McMullen \cite{M98} were the first to show that in a euclidean space that the answer is `yes': there are separated nets that are not BL equivalent to a lattice.
+The constructions of Burago and Kleiner \cite{BK98} and McMullen \cite{M98} were the first to show that the answer is `yes' in euclidean space: there are separated nets that are not BL equivalent to a lattice.
 Later it was found that in fact the collection of BL classes of separated nets in $\R^d$ has the size of the continuum \cite{M11}.
 Burago and Kleiner \cite{BK02} (in $\R^2$), and later, Aliste-Prieto, Coronel and Gambaudo \cite{ACG13} (in $\R^d$) also showed that BL equivalence can be reduced to uniform point counting in large cubes.

-In the case of cut and project sets, Burago and Kleiner \cite{BK02} were able to prove that for almost every choice of $\Gamma$, a regular cut-and-project set in dimension $d=3$ is BL equivalent to a lattice.
-This prompted them to ask whether every regular cut-and-project set has this property.
-Their result was extended to $s$-regular cut-and-project sets in any dimension $d$ by Haynes, Kelly and Weiss \cite{HKW14}.
-Proofs of this kind rely on a result given in \cite[Theorem 3.1]{ACG13}, see also \cite{BK02}, which establishes a link between discrepancy estimates of cut-and-project sets, and their BL equivalence class.
+In the case of cut and project sets, Burago and Kleiner \cite{BK02} were able to prove that for almost every choice of $\Gamma$, a regular cut and project set in dimension $d=3$ is BL equivalent to a lattice.
+This prompted them to ask whether every regular cut and project set has this property.
+Their result was extended to $s$-regular cut and project sets in any dimension $d$ by Haynes, Kelly and Weiss \cite{HKW14}.
+Proofs of this kind rely on a result given in \cite[Theorem 3.1]{ACG13}, see also \cite{BK02}, which establishes a link between discrepancy estimates of cut and project sets, and their BL equivalence class.
 In Theorem \ref{thm:main} we established an explicit connection between a diophantine property of $\Gamma^\dagger$ and the discrepancy of the corresponding cut and project set.
 We can now apply it to find the following new class of cut and project sets which are BL equivalent to lattices.